 Religious Wisdom & Sacred Texts On Vaccination & Public Health

-(Listen in full to a rich discussion on the pandemic and expanding access to vaccination between: Eboo Patel, Founder and President of the Interfaith Youth Core; Kameelah Rashad, Co-founder of the National Black Muslim COVID Coalition; Rev. Otis Moss III, Senior Pastor at Trinity United Church of Christ; Rabbi Brad Hirschfield, President of the National Jewish Center for Learning and Leadership; and Rev. Jim Wallis, Founder of Sojourners.)
+(Listen in full to a rich discussion on the pandemic and expanding access to vaccination between Eboo Patel, Founder and President of Interfaith Youth Core; Kameelah Rashad, co-founder of the National Black Muslim COVID Coalition; Rev. Otis Moss III, Senior Pastor at Trinity United Church of Christ; Rabbi Brad Hirschfield, President of the National Jewish Center for Learning and Leadership; and Rev. Jim Wallis, founder of Sojourners.
+Read more about the work of Faith in the Vaccine Ambassadors, challenges around religious exemptions to the COVID-19 vaccine and the effectiveness of faith-based outreach to encourage vaccination.)

 Texts & Quotations